roseengineering/igeswrite/README.md

 ## igeswrite

-igeswrite is a Python 3 library for creating
+Igeswrite is a Python 3 library for creating
 IGES files.
 IGES is a standard for exchanging solid models.
 It was first published in 1980, https://en.wikipedia.org/wiki/IGES.
 Most RF simulation